Ally Gorman: Storylines

 Ally sees Walker and recognises him as "Nick" from the army.
 Walker tells Ally he is mistaken.
 Walker threatens Ally not to reveal their history to anyone, which Lynsey Nolan witnesses.
 Lynsey decides to investigate Ally and follows him to a strip club.
 Lynsey confronts Ally and they argue when she threatens to tell Amy.
 Ste overhears them arguing and decides to tell Amy.
 Lynsey is later found dead.
 Ste tells Amy about Ally and Lynsey's argument.
 Ally and Lynsey's argument was witnessed and the police question Ally about Lynsey's death.
 Amy provides an alibi for Ally, telling the police that they were together at the time Lynsey was murdered.
 Ally tells Amy he was at a strip club when Lynsey was murdered.
 Ally explains that he visits strip clubs to look out for the strippers, as his sister was a stripper and was raped by two customers.
 A stripper at the club verifies Ally's story to Amy and Ste.
 Amy tells Ally she cannot trust him and leaves.
 Ally then pays the stripper for covering for him.
 When Will Savage (James Atherton) is accused of being Lynsey's murderer, Ally leads a hate campaign against him.
 Ally befriends Ash Kane (Holly Weston) and they both help prove Will's innocence.
 Ally and Ash later share a kiss.
-Ally tells Amy about the kiss, explaining that he suffers from Post traumatic stress disorder and was having a panic attack when the kiss happened.
+Ally tells Amy about the kiss, explaining that he has Post traumatic stress disorder and was having a panic attack when the kiss happened.
 Ally then ends his relationship with Amy and moves out.
 Ash allows Ally to stay with her.
 He then later sustains a relationship with Ash, and this angers Amy- so soon after they separated.

 Ally moves in with the Kane's and creates a rift between Martha (Carli Norris) and her children.
 Martha leaves the family home after an argument with Ash leaving the family struggling.
 Ally begins helping the family and moves in.
 Lacey (Georgia Bourke) develops romantic feelings for Ally and persistently tries to get his attention.
 Lacey tries to seduce Ally and he agrees to have sex with her.
-Lacey's friend Phoebe Jackson (Mandip Gill) becomes concerned when she realises Lacey's attentions and quickly notifies Martha, who interrupts Lacey and Ally.
+Lacey's friend Phoebe becomes concerned when she realises Lacey's attentions and quickly notifies Martha, who interrupts Lacey and Ally.
 Ash and Callum (Laurie Duncan) return home at the same time and Ally fails to explain the situation.
 He is later arrested for identity fraud as he had been using the identity of a dead army soldier and trying to work his way into the Kane family.